-- 1. The SEEK funding formula provides districts extra funds for at-risk students; however, districts are not required to allocate these funds to schools based on at-risk membership. - 2.
-Only six district staffing policies include funds for schools based on poverty. - 3.
-Approximately 70 percent of districts provided classroom teacher allocations above the student/teacher ratios required by law in SY 2017. - 4.
-Districts that provided schools classroom teacher allocations above the state minimum allocated more Section 7 funds than districts that provided schools classroom teacher allocations at the state minimum. - 5.
-Schools within a district vary greatly in the percent of students qualifying for FRPL.
-One district had a school with an FRPL rate of 8.6% and another school with an FRPL rate of 95.5%.-a range of 86.9%. - 6.
-Statewide, average per-pupil expenditures of state and local funds are greater at every school level in the state's highest-versus lowest-poverty schools; the same does not hold true among schools in individual districts. - 7.
-Of the districts with more than one school at each level, the percent in which expenditures of state and local funds were greatest at the highest-poverty school was 40 percent at the elementary school level, 39 percent at the middle school level, and 60 percent at the high school level (Only 25 districts have more than one high school). - 8.
-There were 28 districts in Kentucky that had 60 percent or more of their 8th-grade students qualifying for FRPL each year between 2012 and 2017. - 9.
-In 2017, the 8th-grade reading and math proficiency rates for students who qualified for free or reduced-price lunch each year was approximately 35 percent lower than for students who had never qualified for free or reduced-price lunch between 3rd and 8th grade.
+- The SEEK funding formula provides districts extra funds for at-risk students; however, districts are not required to allocate these funds to schools based on at-risk membership. - Only six district staffing policies include funds for schools based on poverty. - Approximately 70 percent of districts provided classroom teacher allocations above the student/teacher ratios required by law in SY 2017. - Districts that provided schools classroom teacher allocations above the state minimum allocated more Section 7 funds than districts that provided schools classroom teacher allocations at the state minimum. - Schools within a district vary greatly in the percent of students qualifying for FRPL.
+One district had a school with an FRPL rate of 8.6 percent and another school with an FRPL rate of 95.5 percent-a range of 86.9 percentage points. - Statewide, average per-pupil expenditures of state and local funds are greater at every school level in the state's highest-versus lowest-poverty schools; the same does not hold true among schools in individual districts. - Of the districts with more than one school at each level, the percentage in which expenditures of state and local funds were greatest at the highest-poverty school was 40 percent at the elementary school level, 39 percent at the middle school level, and 60 percent at the high school level (only 25 districts have more than one high school.) - Between 2012 and 2017, in 28 districts in Kentucky, 60 percent or more of 8th-grade students qualified for FRPL each year. - In 2017, the 8th-grade reading and math proficiency rates for students who qualified for free or reduced-price lunch each year was approximately 35 percentage points lower than for students who had never qualified for free or reduced-price lunch between 3rd and 8th grade.